PelleLille/hsl-docs/functions.rst

   :return: the time slept in seconds (with decimals)
   :rtype: number

-.. function:: strftime(format, [time])
+.. function:: strftime(format, [time], [options])

   Format according to the `strftime <http://www.freebsd.org/cgi/man.cgi?query=strftime>`_ manual.

-  .. code-block:: hsl

-	 echo strftime("%H:%M:%S"); // prints current time eg "13:58:38"

   :param string format: the format string
   :param number time: the default is current time without timezone
+  :param array options: options array
   :return: the time formatted (max length 100)
   :rtype: string

+  The following options are available in the options array.

+  * **local** (boolean) Expect the time to be in the current local timezone.
+The default is ``true``.

+  .. code-block:: hsl

+	 echo strftime("%H:%M:%S"); // prints current time eg "13:58:38"

-.. function:: strptime(datestring, format)
+.. function:: strptime(datestring, format, [options])

   Parse a date string according to the `strftime <http://www.freebsd.org/cgi/man.cgi?query=strftime>`_ manual with the time without timezone.

-  .. code-block:: hsl

-	 echo strptime("13:58:38", "%H:%M:%S"); // prints time of today at "13:58:38"

   :param string datestring: the date string
   :param string format: the format string
+  :param array options: options array
   :return: the time in seconds
   :rtype: number

+  The following options are available in the options array.

+  * **local** (boolean) Expect the time to be in the current local timezone.
+The default is ``true``.

+  .. code-block:: hsl

+	 echo strptime("13:58:38", "%H:%M:%S"); // prints time of today at "13:58:38"

 .. function:: time()